Pedro-Filipe/DT_CMR_short_axis_conv_net/README.md

 ## Usage
 This CNN is intended to be used with the scan mean image (average of all acquired diffusion images after co-registration).
 It also seems to work well for individual diffusion images if they are strongly denoised with a non-local means algorithm [2].

-The network was trained with STEAM images acquired at 3T.
-The input image shape must be a rectangular field of view with (256, 96) pixels.
+The network was trained with mid-ventricular STEAM images acquired at 3T.
+The input image shape must be a rectangular field of view with (256, 96) pixels (grayscale).
 For more information please see the following article:

 *(coming soon)*